Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Bengals stats and trends

-- The Bengals had an ATS record of 8-5 when playing as at least 3-point underdogs last year.
+- The Bengals were 8-5 ATS last year when playing as at least 3-point underdogs.

-- Last season, eight of Cincinnati's games went over the point total.
+- In Cincinnati's games last season, the combined scoring went over the point total eight times.

-- Cincinnati was 8-0 against the spread and 4-3-1 overall last year when the team scored over 19.5 points.
+- Cincinnati was 8-0 against the spread and 4-3-1 overall last season when the team put up more than 19.5 points.

-- When Cincinnati piled up over 305.8 yards last season, the team was 6-2 against the spread and 3-5 overall.
+- When Cincinnati churned out more than 305.8 yards last season, the team was 6-2 against the spread and 3-5 overall.

-- Last year the Bengals had 24 turnovers, three fewer than the Steelers had takeaways (27).

 Home and road insights

-- Pittsburgh was 5-3 against the spread, and 7-1 overall, at home last year.
+- Pittsburgh was 5-3 against the spread, and 7-1 overall, at home last season.

-- At home last year, as 3-point favorites or greater, the Steelers were 4-3 ATS.
+- As 3-point favorites or greater at home last season, the Steelers were 4-3 ATS.

-- Pittsburgh hit the over in five of eight home games last season.
+- Last season, in eight home games, Pittsburgh went over the total five times.

-- Away from home last season, Cincinnati was 1-6-1 overall and 4-4 against the spread.
+- On the road last season, Cincinnati was 1-6-1 overall and 4-4 against the spread.

-- Last season, in eight away games, Cincinnati went over the total four times.
+- Last season, in eight road games, Cincinnati went over the total four times.

 Powered by Data Skrive.